◼︎ ANCiENT HISTORY

 • Was challenged academically for the first time

-• Discovered that working hard to learn was deeply satisfying!
+• Discovered that challenging academic work was deeply satisfying!
+Joyful in fact!

 • Thrived — “I am eternally grateful" to those masters (teachers) who expected — demanded — my very best.”